-When undertaking a construction project that requires a foundation, it is critical to have a finished product that is solid and secure, so the building does not settle over time.
-When that structure is built on a slope, everything becomes exponentially more difficult to complete.
-With that said, helical piles have simplified foundation building, not only in the design, but also in the construction process, especially for sloped construction.
+When undertaking a construction project requiring a foundation, it’s critical to have a finished product that is solid and secure, so the building doesn’t collapse over time.
+When a structure is built on a slope, everything becomes exponentially more difficult to complete.
+For this reason, helical piles have simplified foundation building, not only in the design, but also the construction process.

 When you introduce a sloped surface, there are always concerns about lateral stability.
-Should this be a concern on your project (slope or not), a helical pile foundation can be adjusted easily to factor in this additional force.
-Some of the helical piles can be constructed to have a second helix.
-A battered pile (which means installed at an angle into the slope) can be installed next to the vertical pile shaft and welded into the main bracket system.
+Should this be a concern for your project (with or without a slope), a helical pile foundation can be easily adjusted to factor in this additional force.
+Some of the helical piles can be constructed to have a second helix piece.
+A battered pile (which means installed at an angle into the slope), can be connected next to the vertical pile shaft and welded into the main bracket system.
 If the structure has a portion above the ground, then the beams and posts for the main structure can be further strengthened directly using angled bracing, as shown in the photo above.

 The design of any foundation looks great in drawings but eventually it needs to be built on site.
 Traditional footings and foundations require excavation, forming work, setting rebar, and pouring / curing concrete.
-This takes time to plan and execute and then there is the time required to achieve the strength in the concrete before loading.
-When using a basic helical pile foundation design, all this is eliminated, and a single install machine and crew can complete the pile installations needed for even the toughest foundations.
-Since the machines are small and compact, a small platform with adjustable posts can be used to create a flat surface for the installation crew to complete the pile installs safely.
+Aside from planning and executing, the concrete must also harden before any load can be placed on it.
+All this extra work can be eliminated using a basic helical pile foundation design.
+A single machine, compact in size, allows the crew to complete the installations needed for even the toughest foundations.
+A small platform with adjustable posts, is used to create a flat surface for the crew to safely complete their job.

-Concrete foundations will have a minimum depth (below the frost line for temperate climates) and be wide enough for the appropriate footing width to displace the structural load.
-For helical piles, each pile will go deep enough so that the helix is locked into competent soil below.
-This depth could be well below any equivalent concrete foundation as competent soil is confirmed by measuring the torque off the drill head from the installation equipment, which is then converted to a bearing capacity.
-Once the desired bearing capacity is reached, the helix receives a final turn and is then locked into position.
-This ensures each pile is secured in the right bearing capacity below.
+Concrete foundations have a minimum depth they can reach (below the frost line for temperate climates) and need to be wide enough for the footing width and structural load.
+Helical piles, on the other hand, can go deep enough so they are secured into suitable earth below.
+Good soil is confirmed by measuring the torque from the drill head, off the installation equipment, which is then converted to a load bearing capacity outcome.
+This allows the depth to be well below any concrete foundation, if need be.
+Once the desired load capacity is reached, the pile receives a final spin and is then locked into position, ensuring security.